On this page, we deal with the following topics related to agroforestry:

 Crop yields can increase with the use of shelterbelts.
 Trees physically protect young plants and reduce moisture losses by protecting crops from drying winds.
 A 20% yield increase was observed for alfalfa planted beside a shelterbelt (5).

 Shelterbelts can also help fight climate change because they remove carbon dioxide (CO2) from the atmosphere and store it as carbon.
-Studies at the Agroforestry Development Centre, formerly known as the Prairie Farm Rehabilitation Administration (PFRA) Shelterbelt Centre, show that the leaves and branches of a mature poplar tree can store about 970 kg of CO(6).
+Studies at the Agroforestry Development Centre, formerly known as the Prairie Farm Rehabilitation Administration (PFRA) Shelterbelt Centre, show that the leaves and branches of a mature poplar tree can store about 970 kg of CO2 (6).
 The leaves and branches alone can save the equivalent amount of driving a car approximately 4600 kilometres (7)!
 Tree roots are thought to store 50% to 75% more C than that stored above ground (8).

 Despite the numerous benefits of shelterbelts, trees compete with crops for water and nutrients, and increase the amount of shade.
 With increasing equipment size and growing value of crops, Prairie farmers continue to push down shelterbelts to expand field size and increase land available for crop production.